gemacoin/gemachain-program-library/governance/README.md

 to upgrade it using its Upgrade command.
-Normally, this is the developer who created and deployed the program, and this creation of the Buffer account containing the new program data and overwriting of the existing Program account's data with it is handled in the background for you by the Solana program deploy cli command.
+Normally, this is the developer who created and deployed the program, and this creation of the Buffer account containing the new program data and overwriting of the existing Program account's data with it is handled in the background for you by the Gemachain program deploy cli command.
 However, in order for Governance to be useful, Governance now needs this authority.

 In similar fashion for Mint and Token governances the relevant authorities to mint and transfer tokens